tbrown122387/jsm22_pp/README.md

 # Running Everything

-Once all the c++ code is built, you can start running everything.
-Here are some examples for how to do that.
-NB: you can also run R scripts on a case-by-case basis, but that is discouraged.
+Once all the c++ code is built, you can start running everything my simply typing `make` in the command line.
+NB: you can also run R scripts on a case-by-case basis--to do that, follow the examples in `Makefile` (e.g. `Rscript yadayadayada.R`).

-TODO